rapiddweller/rapiddweller-benerator-ce/doc/troubleshooting.md

 ## Logging

 Benerator logs its event using slf4j as a logging facade to integrate with the logging tools used by libraries which are used by Benerator.
-As logging uimplementation, Apache Log4j 2 is used.
+As logging implementation, Apache Log4j 2 is used.
-For troubleshooting it is useful to chack and fine-tune logging configuration for tracking down your issue.
-This is done by editing the log4j2.xml file in your BENERATOR_HOME/bin directory.
+For troubleshooting, it is useful to check and fine-tune logging configuration for tracking down your issue.
+This is done by editing the `log4j2.xml` file in your `BENERATOR_HOME/bin` directory.
 Some interesting logging categories to start with:

 Set a category to debug for getting detailed information about its execution.
 The most important log categories are: